ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 1. In a Web Browser, visit http://cs144.keithw.org/hello and observe the result.
 2. Now, you'll do the same thing the browser does, by hand.
-   1. **On your VM** (or on your own computer - e.g. the Terminal program in macOS), run `telnet cs144.keithw.org http`.
-This tells the telnet program to open a reliable byte stream between your computer and another computer (named `cs144.keithw.org`), and with a particular _service_ running on that computer: the "http" service, for the Hyper-Text Transfer Protocol, used by the World Wide Web.
+   3. **On your VM** (or on your own computer - e.g. the Terminal program in macOS), run `telnet cs144.keithw.org http`.
+This tells the telnet program to open a reliable byte stream between your computer and another computer (named `cs144.keithw.org`), and with a particular _service_ running on that computer: the "http" service, for the Hyper-Text Transfer Protocol, used by the World Wide Web.[^1]
 	If your computer has been set up properly and is on the Internet, you will see:
       ```bash
        user@computer:~$ telnet cs144.keithw.org http
        Trying 104.196.238.229...